syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% highlight vb.net tabtitle="VB.NET" %}

-'Creates a new PDF document
+'Create a new PDF document.

 Dim document As New PdfDocument()

-'Adds a new page
+'Add a new page.

 Dim page As PdfPageBase = document.Pages.Add()

 Dim graphics As PdfGraphics = page.Graphics

-'Creates a certificate instance from PFX file with private key
+'Create a certificate instance from a PFX file with a private key.

 Dim pdfCert As New PdfCertificate("PDF.pfx", "password123")

-'Creates a digital signature
+'Create a digital signature.

 Dim signature As New PdfSignature(document, page, pdfCert, "Signature")

-'Sets an image for signature field
+'Set an image for signature field.

 Dim signatureImage As New PdfBitmap("signature.jpg")

-'Sets signature info
+'Set the signature information.

 signature.Bounds = New RectangleF(New PointF(0, 0), signatureImage.PhysicalDimension)